Fall into Natives for an Autumn Garden Tour

 Also, be aware of perennial plants with striking fall color.
 For example, the golden foliage of the Amonsia.
 While the pretty blue spring flowers make this Bill’s favorite, the fall’s glorious, sparkly gold is the envy of plant lovers.

-There’s still more to enjoy in the autumn and winter gardens ~ if your garden design includes good hardscaping.
+There’s still more to enjoy in the autumn and winter gardens ~ if your garden design includes good design and complementary hardscaping.

 We love our water garden that is hugged by evergreen cherry laurels and boxwood parterres.
 I add tropical hibiscus in the summer for that punch of color but all-season interest is created with the strong lines of stone and plants.